catseye/Specs-on-Spec/README.markdown

 *   **Opus-2** is a "spoken" language, for some rather exceptional meaning of "speaking".

+Most of these specifications are "finished" in the sense that there is nothing obviously more to add to them.
+(Of course, an implementation, or some really brow-furrowing thought experiments, could always turn up problems with a specification.)
+The exceptions, which can be considered "works in progress",
+are:

+*   **Irishsea**, which is largely a set of notes for a livecoding language.

 The specification documents are copyrighted by their respective authors.
 Not that I mind if you fork this repo and submit pull requests to fix errors or the like, for such is the nature of the distributed version control beast.